COVID-19 national public health emergency extension

 The U.S. Department of Health and Human Services has extended the COVID-19 national public health emergency by another 90 days.
 It was scheduled to end July 19, 2021 and now is scheduled through Oct.
 17, 2021.
 The Summary of COVID-19 Temporary Program Provisions, COVID-19 Billing Guide and UHCprovider.com/COVID19 web pages have been updated to reflect this extension.

-Last update: May 21, 2020, 3:50 p.m.
-CDT
+Last update: July 20 2021, 3:50 p.m.
+CT

 Testing, coding and reimbursement protocols and guidelines are established based on guidance from the Centers for Medicare & Medicaid Services (CMS), the Centers for Disease Control and Prevention (CDC), state and federal governments and other health agencies.
 We’re closely monitoring COVID-19-related updates from these partners and updating this site as quickly as possible when new information is available.
 Care providers should work with local and state health departments to coordinate testing.

-We are committed to business continuity and being there to assist you.
+Continued Support: We are committed to business continuity and being there to assist you.
 All self-service capabilities are available, our call center is staffed and claims are being processed so you have the support you need.